mvdriel/php-crud-api2/README.md

 You see that the "belongsTo" relationships are detected and the foreign key value is replaced by the referenced object.
 In case of "hasMany" and "hasAndBelongsToMany" the table name is used a new property on the object.

+### Batch operations

+When you want to create, read, update or delete you may specify multiple primary key values in the URL.
+You also need to send an array instead of an object in the request body for create and update.

+To read a record from this table the request can be written in URL format as:

+    GET /data/posts/1,2

+The result may be:

+    [
+            {
+                "id": 1,
+                "title": "Hello world!",
+                "content": "Welcome to the first post.",
+                "created": "2018-03-05T20:12:56Z"
+            },
+            {
+                "id": 2,
+                "title": "Black is the new red",
+                "content": "This is the second post.",
+                "created": "2018-03-06T21:34:01Z"
+            }
+    ]

+Similarly when you want to do a batch update the request in URL format is written as:

+    PUT /data/posts/1,2

+Where "1" and "2" are the values of the primary keys of the records that you want to update.
+The body should contain the same number of objects as there are primary keys in the URL:

+    [
+        {
+            "title": "Adjusted title for ID 1"
+        },
+        {
+            "title": "Adjusted title for ID 2"
+        }
+    ]

+This adjusts the titles of the posts.
+And the return values are the number of rows that are set:

+    1,1

+Which means that there were two update operations and each of them had set one row.
+Batch operations use database transactions, so they either all succeed or all fail (successful ones get roled back).

+### Spatial support

+For spatial support there is an extra set of filters that can be applied on geometry columns and that starting with an "s":

+    sco: spatial contains (geometry contains another)
+    scr: spatial crosses (geometry crosses another)
+    sdi: spatial disjoint (geometry is disjoint from another)
+    seq: spatial equal (geometry is equal to another)
+    sin: spatial intersects (geometry intersects another)
+    sov: spatial overlaps (geometry overlaps another)
+    sto: spatial touches (geometry touches another)
+    swi: spatial within (geometry is within another)
+    sic: spatial is closed (geometry is closed and simple)
+    sis: spatial is simple (geometry is simple)
+    siv: spatial is valid (geometry is valid)

+These filters are based on OGC standards and so is the WKT specification in which the geometry columns are represented.

 ### Cache

 There are 4 cache engines that can be configured by the "cacheType" config parameter: